-Environmental Studies, Social Impacts, Resettlement
+Environmental, Social Impacts and Resettlement studies

 The Bomboré gold project is located in a sparsely populated area where the climate is semi-arid.
 The land is generally flat and vegetation in uncultivated areas comprises mostly savannah grasslands and woodlands with dense bush growing only along the watercourse.
 Deforestation is widespread over the permit area and wildlife is mostly restricted to small game and birds.
-The most significant impact caused by the project and identified by the ESIA was found to be the resettlement of the population currently living on the project site.
+One impact caused by the project and identified by the ESIA was found to be the resettlement of the population currently living on the project site.

-The project footprint (Figure 1) requires the resettlement of 606 households or about 4,300 people, and the expropriation of a large area of agricultural land (about 1,487 ha).
+The project footprint (Figure 1) requires the resettlement of 609 households (approximately 4,263 people) from traditional villages and the expropriation of 700 ha classified as agricultural.
 The combined HL/CIL processing infrastructure is located in the northern area of the BGP where about sixty percent of the gold resources are located: this area will need to be cleared prior to the start of major construction activities, which will require the resettlement of 309 households.
-The resettlement of 297 households from the southern area of the BGP could occur after operations have begun as they will not be immediately affected.
+The resettlement of 300 households from the southern area of the BGP could occur after operations have begun as they will not be immediately affected.
 The Company has identified possible resettlement areas for each of the communities potentially impacted by the project and is in the process of validating each of those sites with the communities impacted by the project.